craftcms/commerce/docs/product-model.md

 ### cpEditUrl

-The url to edit this product.
+The URL to edit this product.

 ### variants

-Returns an array of [Variant Models](variant-model.md).
+Returns an array of [Variant models](variant-model.md).
-Gets all variants that are for sale with any applicable [Sales](sales.md) applied to them.
+Gets all variants that are for sale with any applicable [sales](sales.md) applied to them.
-Only returns an array with a single variant if the product's type has not been set to contain multiple variants.
+Only returns an array with a single variant if the product’s type has not been set to contain multiple variants.

 ### defaultVariant

-Returns a [Variant Models](variant-model.md) which is set as the default.
+Returns the default [Variant model](variant-model.md).
 If no variant is set as the default, it returns the first variant found.
-For product types without multiple variants this is the product’s main variant.
+For product types without multiple variants, this is the product’s implicit variant.

 ## The default variant helpers

 Instead of calling `{{product.defaultVariant.id}}` which could perform a database query to get the products default variant, we cache the default variant when saving the product, to the product itself.
-You can use the following attributes to get the default variant's information:
+You can use the following attributes to get the default variant’s information:

 ### defaultVariantId

 ### defaultSku
 ### defaultPrice

 ### defaultHeight
 ### defaultLength

 ### defaultWidth
 ### defaultWeight